 Our Lady's Catholic Primary School firmly believes in the SEND Code of Practice 2014 guidance that, all teachers are teachers of children with special educational needs" and that quality first teaching is essential.
-In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development
+In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff have access to high quality training and professional development.

 General and specific training needs and strategies are identified and actioned through the school's professional development and school improvement plans.
-Training is planned in accordance with the requirements of the school improvement plan.
 This includes training for SEN topics and access to outside agency advice.

-All new teachers and TAs are fully briefed by the SENDCo in order that they understand the systems and structure in place around in the school's SEND provision and practice and to discuss the needs of individual pupils.
+All new teachers and TAs, are fully briefed by the SENDCo in order that they understand the systems and structure in place around in the school's SEND provision and practice and to discuss the needs of individual pupils.

-Teaching Assistants (TAs) are invited to all appropriate training sessions.
-The SENDCo addresses the ongoing needs of the Teaching Assistants and also organizes fortnightly weekly TA training sessions to share best practice and implement new strategies and initiatives.
-Additionally, TAs have access to Bucks training sessions, SALT and OT webinars and other relevant courses.
+Teaching Assistants (TAs) have yearly Professional development meetings with school SENDco and are are invited to all appropriate training sessions.
+The SENDCo addresses the ongoing needs of the Teaching Assistants and runs regular TA training sessions to share best practice and implement new strategies and initiatives.
+Additionally, TAs have access to National College training sessions, SALT and OT webinars and other relevant courses.